 If you are somewhat new to your position, you may not know where to start or where to focus your limited time.
 This workshop combines foundational, practical topics with efficient marketing communications procedures, and proven materials to help you create strategies to meet your goals.

 - see the big picture of how marketing communications serves your entire school;

-- develop an action plan to implement in the new school year.
+- develop an action plan to implement right away.

 You'll also have time to engage in one-on-one mentoring sessions with the workshop leader.